 Spring 2003, Ireland

 We stopped in some little town at Ratboy's insistence he'd called several times to make sure we'd meet there.
 So we stopped.
 We smoked a joint and talked for a while.
-Everybody got whatever crap they needed from the little convenience store.
-Then we were ready to drive on into Limerick and get to work.
+Everybody got whatever crap they needed from the little convenience store and we were ready to get to work.

 We went to the revenue office, aside the river Shannon in downtown Limerick.
 Ratboy gave us each a small vacuum-cleaner.
 A hoover, as it's called.

 Up a couple of flights, and Ratboy sent myself and Gary into a big, open office space.
 We were to clean the shades with the vacuum-cleaners.
 There were people sitting at the desks.
 They were working.
-I was puzzled, at first, then irritated with the situation.
-Well, that was it, though; we were to hoover the shades, people or no people.
+I was puzzled, then irritated.
+That was it, though; we were to hoover the shades, people or no people.
 If you have to stand on the desk, go ahead.

-I only had to stand on two desks and one printer table.
-I had to excuse myself frequently, squeezing into many tight spaces and moving people's material around.
+I had to stand on two desks and one printer table, and to excuse myself frequently, squeezing into many tight spaces and moving people's material around.
 Nobody said anything about it.
 I would have wondered why it had to be done during office hours.
 I would have said something.
 But nobody said anything.
-They just went about working on people's taxes.
+They just >went about working on people's taxes.
 Not a bother.

 During lunch, Gary and I made our traditional escape from Ratboy and E_.
 I think we just sat in the car, and ate, smoked, talked, and listened to the radio.
 Gary suggested we tell Ratboy that we went to see the Rock of Limerick.
 We forgot, though.